NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmenting/caps.rst

 monovalent atom (or sometimes group of atoms) is referred to as a "cap".

 ********************
-Why do we need caps?
+Why Do We Need Caps?
 ********************

 If we want to apply fragment-based methods to large covalently-bonded systems